What is the installation of Laminate Flooring at Ferma Flooring?

 Can you install laminate flooring over existing solid hardwood flooring?

-Although we highly recommend that you find a professional, it is possible for you to Do-It-Yourself.
+Although we highly recommend that you find a professional, it is possible for you to do it yourself.
 Here are the tips and tricks:

 Pull the baseboard away from the wall with a metal putty knife to prevent damaging the wall surface or tearing the drywall paper.
 Then use a pry bar anywhere the baseboard is nailed.

-- Level and Clean: Because a floating floor is not attached to the subfloor, it is very important to make sure that the subfloor is perfectly level.
+- Level and Clean: Because a floating floor is not attached to the subfloor, it is very important to make sure that the subfloor is perfectly leveled.
 Scrape up any remnant glue or paint with a metal putty knife.

 - Check For Levelness: Use at least a 6′ level to check for variations in the subfloor.